status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 Most commonly, this happens when your computer is not reachable from the outside and therefore won't be able to accept any incoming peer connections.

-If you're on a home network, the fix here is to set up port forwarding.
+If you're on a home network, the fix here is to [set up port forwarding](./networking.md#set-up-port-forwarding) (which may require you to [pass the extip option](./networking.md#pass-the-extip-option) and [set enr-auto-update](./networking.md#set-enr-auto-update)).

+The first step however, is to check for incoming connections.

 ## Check for incoming connections